emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 }
 ```

-The file parameters needs to be filled with the location from the executable to the resource file, in our case is: `$"\\Properties\\John\\Resource.resx"`.
+The file parameters needs to be filled with the location from the executable to the resource file, in our case is: `"\\Properties\\John\\Resource.resx"`.

 ## Mixing dictionaries

-Well this is the easiest part here, remember to add `System.Configuration` to the references so you can access the `app.settings`.
+We are pretty much done, first, remember to add `System.Configuration` to the references so you can access `app.settings`.

 ```csharp
  private static Dictionary<string, string> OverwriteDictionary(Dictionary<string, string> currentDictionary, Dictionary<string, string> newDictionary, bool addIfDoesntExist = false)